Evgeniyme/new-project/README.md

-# new-project
-REPO for DEVOPS course
+it's readme for devops course on prometheus